syncfusion-content/blazor-docs/blazor/rich-text-editor/link.md

 ## Auto-url

-When you enable the [EnableAutoUrl](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_EnableAutoUrl) property, it will accepts the given URL (relative or absolute) without validating the URL for hyperlinks, otherwise the given URL will automatically convert to absolute path URL by prefixing https:// for hyperlinks and it defaults to false.
+When you enable the [EnableAutoUrl](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_EnableAutoUrl) property, it will accept the given URL (relative or absolute) without validating it for hyperlinks.
+Otherwise, the given URL will automatically convert to absolute path URL by prefixing https:// for hyperlinks, and it defaults to false.

 ## Manipulation